Rumen Aleksandrov

 He started training weightlifting in 1971 under Gancho Karushkov.
 He graduated from the Vasil Levski Sports School and competed for the team of Maritsa Plovdiv (1971 – 1978) and for the team of CSKA (1978 – 1982).
 Since 1982 he has been a coach at the team of CSKA.
 Between 1989 and 1992 he worked with the national team of Bulgaria.
-He shared his experience in many countries around the world, including the United States and Colombia.
+He shared his experience in many countries around the world, including the United States, Colombia and El Salvador.